accordproject/concerto-docs/docs/design/specification/specification-conformance-tests.md

 Test logic is implemented using Cucumber (.feature files + step definitions) for human-readable test cases and structured validations.

 4. **Supports Dynamic Source Loading**:
-Uses a dynamic loader to import target implementations of Parser, ModelFile, and ModelManager via environment variables or default npm packages.
+Uses a dynamic loader to import target implementations of ModelFile, and ModelManager via environment variables or corresponding packages(ex. npm for node.js, cargo for rust).

 5. **CI/CD Integration Ready**:
 Can be integrated into the CI/CD pipeline of any target project to run conformance tests automatically on each commit/PR.